How to Buy Car Insurance

-If you live in Ontario and want to renew your car insurance, you could either go to a bank and work with a direct writer, go to an insurance company and get one quote from an agent, or visit an independent brokerage and get the best car insurance rate from the long list of insurance companies they work with.
+If you're looking for Ontario car insurance quotes want to renew your car insurance, you could either go to a bank and work with a direct writer, go to an insurance company and get one quote from an agent, or visit an independent brokerage and get the best car insurance rate from the long list of insurance companies they work with.

 How to Buy Car Insurance

 The first thing you need to do is gather some information that will be asked of you:

 - Your personal information.